 For more information about authenticating applications and managing their access to Google Cloud resources, see the information about service accounts, roles, and permissions in IAM overview.

-Google Cloud coordinates the scheduling of planned maintenance on your Bare Metal Solution machines with you and does not proceed without your approval.
+Google Cloud coordinates the scheduling of planned maintenance on your Bare Metal Solution servers with you and does not proceed without your approval.

 If any unplanned maintenance is urgently required, Google Cloud notifies you as soon as reasonably possible to avoid or minimize any disruption to your SAP applications.